kashortiexda/remarkable_news/README.md

 Connect the reMarkable via USB and make sure it has internet access.
 Login to the reMarkable with [SSH](https://remarkable.guide/guide/access/ssh.html) and execute

-    wget -O - http://evidlo.github.io/remarkable_news/install.sh | sh /dev/stdin nyt
+    wget -O - https://github.com/kashortiexda/remarkable_news/blob/master/install.sh | sh /dev/stdin uk_ft

 This will install and start the update service on the reMarkable.
-Every time you connect to WiFi, it will try to grab the latest front page from The New York Times.
+Every time you connect to WiFi, it will try to grab the latest front page from the Financial Times.
 See below for more image sources.

 By default, downloads are rate limited to once per hour (3600 s).
 This can be overriden by modifying `/etc/systemd/system/renews.service`